Gallicchio-Lab/openmm_agbnp_plugin/README.md

-# OpenMM AGBNP plugin (work in progress)
+# OpenMM AGBNP plugin

-**this software is incomplete and under development**
+A plugin that implements the AGBNP1 implicit solvent model [1] for OpenMM.

-A plugin that will implement the AGBNP implicit solvent model [1,2] in OpenMM.
+The plugin supports the OpenCL and Reference platforms.
+Implementation of the AGBNP2 model [2] is in progress.

 Emilio Gallicchio <egallicchio@brooklyn.cuny.edu>
-Last Modified: January 2017
+Last Modified: October 2017

 ## License